 Murray’s overriding priority is to make sure that everyone who comes in contact with Structurflex has ‘a really satisfying experience’.

-A chartered accountant with a B.Com and 10 years of accounting experience, George keeps the back office of Structurflex and its New Zealand offices operating smoothly and efficiently — a task he manages with consummate ease.
-George enjoys a strategic view of Structurflex and its five subsidiaries, which enables him to contribute to key business decisions.
-George maintains strong relationships with suppliers and provides valuable input on the Group’s future direction.
+Experienced Finance and Commercial Manager with broad expertise and proven leadership skills, Darryl keeps the back office of Structurflex and its New Zealand offices operating smoothly and efficiently — a task he manages with consummate ease.
+Darryl enjoys a strategic view of Structurflex and its five subsidiaries, which enables him to contribute to key business decisions.
+Darryl maintains strong relationships with suppliers and provides valuable input on the Group’s future direction.

 Transport Sales Manager